-Basically, for the design of an amplifier, the input and output matching network are designed to achieve the required stability, small signal gain, and bandwidth [5].
+Basically, for designing an amplifier, the input and output matching network are considered to achieve the required stability, small signal gain, and bandwidth [5].
 Super high frequency amplifier is a typical active circuit used to amplify the amplitude of RF signal.
-Basic concept and consideration in design of super high frequency amplifier is presented below.
-For the RFA designed, the formulae and equation were referred to [1].
+Basic concept and consideration in design of super high frequency amplifier is presented in this paper.
+The RF Amplifier design, formula and equation were referred to [2].
 Figure 1 shows a typical single-stage amplifier including input/output matching networks.